NHS IVF Eligibility Calculator (updated February 2026)

 Why we built this calculator

-How does the calculator work?
+How does the NHS IVF Eligibility Calculator work?

 Next, we ask you some straightforward questions about you, your partner and your life together.
-These questions cover the main NHS eligibility areas:
+These cover the main NHS eligibility areas:

 • Clinical factors: Your age, and whether you have any underlying conditions.